 (BTW: a mirror is an object or a person interaction with which activates the process of reflection on (a) personal appearance; (b) external environment; or (c) internal psychological state).

-I am a very successful professional.
-I have my share of achievements I am proud with.
-It shows that I am not just someone who "says the right things", I do the right things.
+I am a successful professional.
+I have my share of achievements (as well as mistakes), and I am proud of those achievements.
+It shows that I am not just someone who "says the right things".

 Dr. Valentin Voroshilov